Twinned with your darkest thoughts

 The other night me and Ella jumped into the car and drove East; away from the burden of school; away from the long train of stressful GCSE exams passing slowly through her life; East - to the City of Hull.
 I love having time alone with my kids, time to just talk about stuff, stuff they need to know like “Dad have you ever taken drugs” (“yes”), or “Why did you and mum split up” (“well…”).
 Trying to be honest.
 Trying not to give them easy answers - easy for me or them.
 I love my kids like any father, but like any father, I love mine the most.

-I was speaking at The Adelphi club, a legendary micro music venue, a converted four bedroom house who’s capacity was - well - the same as the downstairs of a four bedroom house; one held in high regard by anyone who loves the kind of music only those who believe they know what music is would love.
+I was speaking at The Adelphi club, a legendary micro music venue, a converted four-bedroom house whose capacity was - well - the same as the downstairs of a four-bedroom house; one held in high regard by anyone who loves the kind of music only those who believe they know what music is would love.

-I was speaking there with my old friend John Doran, a bit of a legend himself, a music critic behind the website The Quietus - a man who’s life in music far exceeded even Alex Honnold’s in terms of near death experiences, the intoxication of the steep replaced for him with other, more enslaving intoxications - in all forms.
+I was speaking there with my old friend John Doran, a bit of a legend himself, a music critic behind the website The Quietus - a man whose life in music far exceeded even Alex Honnold’s in terms of near-death experiences, the intoxication of the steep replaced for him with other, more enslaving intoxications - in all forms.